+Update 7/12/19.
 Am I too old to be a personal trainer?
 That was the question asked by someone at a fitness website I like to frequent.
-It’s a good question and one I’ve heard before from others who decide to be fitness trainers, later, after they have already worked in another field and decide they want to change careers.
-Let’s discuss this issue of “older personal trainers” for a moment in case you too have been wondering about it also.
+It’s a good question and one I've heard before from others who decide to get into the business, later, after they have already worked in another field and decide they want to change careers.
+Let's discuss this issue of “older personal trainers” for a moment in case you too have been wondering about it also.

 Even if I am wrong and the average age of a fitness trainer is younger, it doesn't matter.
 Here’s why: